caufieldjh/awesome-bioie/README.md

 Inspired by [awesome-nlp](https://github.com/keon/awesome-nlp).
 Please see that list for more resources relevant to Natural Language Processing in general.

+Resources included here should preferentially be available at no monetary cost and limited license requirements (i.e., few commercial platforms should be listed).
+Also omitted: methods without publicly accessible code, datasets without public means of access, tools without documentation, and older versions of existing platforms.

 Where possible, tools and resource entries include links to corresponding papers.
 If an open-access version of the paper is not available, this link should be either a PubMed citation entry or a link to another citation database.

 _Please read the [contribution guidelines](contributing.md) before contributing.
 Please add your favourite resource by raising a [pull request](https://github.com/caufieldjh/awesome-bioie/pulls)._